Mobile Consumer Survey 2017: The UK cut

 - 47% of 16-17 year olds surveyed stream films and/or a TV series compared to 2% of 65-75 year olds.

 Smartphone penetration is approaching a peak, just nine years after the launch of the first full touchscreen smartphone.
 No other personal device has had the same commercial and societal impact as the smartphone, and no other device seems likely to.
 However, as the base nears a plateau, relentless innovation continues at device and network levels, leading to exciting times.

 About the research

-Deloitte’s sixth annual edition Mobile Consumer Survey provides unique insight into the mobile behaviour of nearly 53,000 respondents across 30 countries, with the sample for the UK covering 4,000 respondents.
+Deloitte’s seventh annual edition Mobile Consumer Survey provides unique insight into the mobile behaviour of nearly 53,000 respondents across 33 countries, with the sample for the UK covering 4,150 respondents aged 16-75.

 Results for other countries are also available upon request.

 For further information about this research, please contact: email@example.com